 BIO 2114 Human Anatomy and Physiology I

 Structure and function of the muscular, skeletal, nervous, and endocrine systems and how they work together to support the human body.
 Supplementary topics include cell biology and histology.
+Includes laboratory component.
 Course fee.

 BIO 2124 Human Anatomy and Physiology II

-Structure and function of the circulatory, lymph, respiratory, digestive, urinary and reproductive systems.
-Supplementary topics include electrolyte, acid/base and fluid balance.
+Structure and function of the circulatory, lymph, respiratory, digestive, urinary, and reproductive systems.
+Supplementary topics include electrolyte, acid/base, and fluid balance.
+Includes a laboratory component.
 Course fee.
 PR: BIO 2114.

 BIO 2224 Introductory Botany and Zoology

-Introductory anatomy, physiology, taxonomy and ecology for the major phyla of the plant and animal kingdoms.
+Introductory anatomy, physiology, taxonomy, and ecology for the major phyla of the plant and animal kingdoms.
+Includes a laboratory component.
 Course fee.

 BIO 2313 Nutrition

 Basic ecological concepts with labs covering experimental designs and research methods used to study and interpret data.
-Biomes, community interactions, population dynamics, energy and material flow.
+Biomes, community interactions, population dynamics, energy, and material flow.
 Includes a laboratory component.
 Course fee.
 PR: BIO 1014 and BIO 1024.